Barbadine or giant granadilla is a large, oblong fruit that has sweet, floral pulp.

 Barbadine is actually related to passion fruit but has a milder taste.
 The fruit has some interesting health benefits too.
 So, here’s everything to know about the fruit.

 Barbadine is a vining member of the passion fruit family.
 It produces the largest fruit in the family.

 Its botanical name is Passiflora quadrangularis.

 And its common names include:

 - giant granadilla

-The barbadine fruit is a large, fleshy fruit that is firm and green skinned when unripe.
+The fruit is large and fleshy that is firm and green skinned when unripe.
 As it ripens, the skin turns yellow, the flesh becomes softer, and the fruit gives off a pleasant, floral smell.

 The flesh has a mushy, creamy consistency.
 Within the fruit, there is a seed sack filled with small seeds covered in yellow pulp.
 The seeds are similar to those of passion fruit.

 Flavor can be extracted from the seed pulp, but it is often discarded.